 Eviction of occupiers with basic protection

-Most tenants can only be evicted in certain circumstances.
+Most occupiers can only be evicted in certain circumstances.
 Your landlord must follow the correct procedure.
 This section explains when landlords have the right to evict occupiers with basic protection and the procedures that must be followed.

 Am I an occupier with basic protection?